Drug information provided by: IBM Micromedex

 Levofloxacin may rarely cause inflammation (tendinitis) or tearing of a tendon (the cord that attaches muscles to the bones).
 This can occur while you are taking the medicine or after you finish using it.
 The risk of having tendon problems may be increased if you are over 60 years of age, are using steroid medicines (eg, dexamethasone, prednisolone, prednisone, or Medrol®), have severe kidney problems, have a history of tendon problems (eg, rheumatoid arthritis), or have received an organ (eg, heart, kidney, or lung) transplant.
 Check with your doctor right away if you get sudden pain or swelling in a tendon after exercise (eg, in the ankle, back of the knee or leg, shoulder, elbow, or wrist), bruise more easily after an injury, or are unable to bear weight or move the affected area.
 Refrain from exercise until your doctor says otherwise.

 Levofloxacin may cause serious liver problems, including hepatitis.
-Check with your doctor right away if you start having nausea or vomiting, dark urine, light-colored stools, stomach pain, or yellow eyes or skin while you are using this medicine.
+Check with your doctor right away if you or your child start having nausea or vomiting, dark urine, light-colored stools, stomach pain, or yellow eyes or skin while using this medicine.

 Levofloxacin may cause diarrhea, and in some cases it can be severe.
 It may occur 2 months or more after you stop using this medicine.
 Do not take any medicine to treat diarrhea without first checking with your doctor.
 Diarrhea medicines may make the diarrhea worse or make it last longer.
 If you have any questions about this or if mild diarrhea continues or gets worse, check with your doctor.

-Tell your doctor right away if you start having numbness, tingling, or burning pain in your hands, arms, legs, or feet.
+Tell your doctor right away if you or your child start having numbness, tingling, or burning pain in the hands, arms, legs, or feet.
 These may be symptoms of a condition called peripheral neuropathy.

 If you have low blood potassium or an abnormally slow heartbeat, levofloxacin may increase your risk of having a fast, slow, or irregular heartbeat, loss of consciousness, or fainting spells.
 If these symptoms occur, tell your doctor right away.

-If you are a diabetic patient taking insulin or diabetes medicine by mouth: Levofloxacin may cause hypoglycemia (low blood sugar) in some patients.
+If you are a diabetic patient using insulin or diabetes medicine by mouth: Levofloxacin may cause hypoglycemia (low blood sugar) in some patients.
 Symptoms of low blood sugar must be treated before they lead to unconsciousness (passing out).
 Different people may feel different symptoms of low blood sugar.
-If you experience symptoms of low blood sugar, stop taking levofloxacin and check with your doctor right away:
+If you experience symptoms of low blood sugar, check with your doctor right away.

-Symptoms of low blood sugar can include: Anxious feeling, behavior change similar to being drunk, blurred vision, cold sweats, confusion, cool pale skin, difficulty with concentrating, drowsiness, excessive hunger, headache, nausea, nervousness, rapid heartbeat, shakiness, or unusual tiredness or weakness.
+Symptoms of low blood sugar can include: anxiety, behavior change similar to being drunk, blurred vision, cold sweats, confusion, cool pale skin, difficulty with concentrating, drowsiness, excessive hunger, headache, nausea, nervousness, rapid heartbeat, shakiness, or unusual tiredness or weakness.

 Stay out of direct sunlight, especially between the hours of 10 AM and 3 PM, if possible.